 The Lift Bridge on Main Street in the Village of Fairport has allegedly appeared in Ripley's Believe It or Not because of its unusual construction.
-The bridge is an irregular, ten-sided structure and crosses the canal at a 32-degree angle.
+The bridge is an irregular decagon, a ten-sided structure, and crosses the canal at a 32-degree angle with a 4-percent slope.
 No two angles in the bridge are the same, and no corners on the bridge are square.
-The bridge weighs 720 tons and is powered by a 40-horsepower electric motor.
-Clearance under the Fairport Lift Bridge is 6 feet when lowered and 15 feet when raised.
-Below are two historical photographs of the Fairport Lift Bridge shortly after it was built, and some photographs of the Fairport Lift Bridge taken in 2003 and 2004.
+The bridge weighs 345.8 tons, and is lifted by a 40-horsepower electric motor.
+Clearance under the Fairport Lift Bridge is approximately 6 feet when lowered (this varies from one side to the other due to the slope of the bridge), with a lift of 10 feet 7 inches.
+At normal water levels, clearance when raised is 16.3 feet, with a minimum at high water of 15.7 feet.

 ![]() |